Lifestage mascot

 • Excessive vocalisation

-• Vomiting (which can occur as a result of many, many conditions), particularly when it is repeated or comes on violently
+• Vomiting (which can occur as a result of many, many conditions, including after eating chocolate), particularly when it is repeated or comes on violently

 • Abnormal bowel habits, meaning behaviour while poo-ing or changes to the character of the stools themselves